kartonfarkas/api_docs/source/use_cases/batch_emails/daily_news_for_segments.rst

       "contactlist": 0
    }

+Where:

-Where *filter* is the segment ID to which the email is sent.
+* *filter* is the segment ID to which the email is sent

 **Response**: